-Over the past year or so I’ve been heavily involved in the project/studio management at Tomango.
-This work requires managing multiple projects, clients and third parties on a daily basis.
+Over the past year or so I’ve been heavily involved in the project/studio management at Tomango working on various branding, website, and marketing projects.
+This work requires managing multiple projects, clients, and third parties like freelancers on a daily basis.

 If you’re not sure whether to use an agency or a freelancer for your project, I’ve listed a few things to consider to help you make a decision.